- Safety and Health Topics

 Provides references that may aid in evaluating and controlling process hazards in the workplace.

 Provides links and references to additional resources related to process safety management.

-- NEW Process Safety Management for Explosives and Pyrotechnics Manufacturing.
+- Process Safety Management for Explosives and Pyrotechnics Manufacturing.
 OSHA Publication 3912, (2017).

 - Process Safety Management - Small Business Advocacy Review Panel.
 OSHA is initiating a Small Business Advocacy Review Panel in order to get feedback on several potential revisions to OSHA's Process Safety Management Program (PSM) standard.